🎥 Embedding Light Blue’s forms & scheduling calendars in your website

+- Embedding one of Light Blue’s forms in your website allows you to start gathering the information that you need to convert an enquiry and deliver great service to your clients as soon as your prospective client gets in touch.
 When someone fills out your form, you’ll get a notification in Light Blue, and you’ll be able to create new a new enquiry without having to re-type or copy & paste anything.

-Types of form
+Types of contact form and scheduling calendar

 Firstly as a ‘popup’ dialog.
 This means that your client doesn’t even leave the page that they’re viewing, and stays on your website.
 It’s a really good way of adding a call to action to any page on your site.

 By embedding the form or scheduling calendar into a page on your site, it will sit within your website’s design and your client won’t leave your website.
 This is really useful for your ‘contact me’ page, or a landing page for a particular marketing campaign.

 Finally, by adding a link to the form or scheduling calendar to a page on your site, your client will be taken to your customisable Light Blue client portal.
 This is the most basic option, which enables you to use Light Blue’s forms and scheduling calendars even if your website doesn’t allow you to install them by the other methods.

 To install one of your Light Blue forms or scheduling calendars into your website:

 - Go to the “Form Templates” or “Scheduling Calendars” section in the Preferences window and select the one you want to install.

 - Click the “Install In Your Website” button.